sapegin/slides/inconsistent-styles-full.md

     Salukis are “sight” hounds—hunting by sight—and
     run their quarry down to kill or retrieve it.
   </Text>
-  <Text small>Don’t leave any food on a
+  <Text variant="secondary">Don’t leave any food on a
     table when saluki is around.</Text>
 </div>
 ```